kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ![inflation pressure sweep](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-pressure-sweep.png)

-The choice of inclination angles is fixed based on the capabilities of the test fixture.
-You can see how the inclination angle affects the tire footprint in the sweep shown below.
+The choice of inclination angle is fixed given the capabilities of the test fixture.
+You can see the effect of inclination angle in the footprints shown below.

 ![inclination angle sweep](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-inclination-angle-sweep.png)

-To focus the study in the most interesting operating regions of the tire, we chose a set of vertical loads near the maximum testing limit.
+To focus the study in the most interesting operating regions of the tire, we choose a set of vertical loads near the maximum testing limit.
 Vertical loads from -1400 lbs to -800 lbs are tested in 200 lb increments.
 An additional condition of -500 lbs is added to capture the contact patch phenomenon when the tire is unloaded.